brainy749/datalabafd/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

+title = ""
-title = "Welcome to the DataLab of AFD!" subtitle = ""
+subtitle = "Welcome to the DataLab of AFD"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.